Preparing Your Child for a Chest X-Ray

 The radiation in food and drink comes from water, plants and animals, which receive radiation from the earth or the sun.

-Medical X-rays account for only about 15 percent of the annual radiation exposure in the United States.
+Medical X-rays account for about 15% of the annual radiation exposure in the United States.
 This figure includes the radiation used in radiation therapy (high dose) and in nuclear medicine.

 Depending upon the severity of a child's problem, the number and complexity of X-ray exams needed to diagnose and determine the extent of an illness vary.